The Very Latest On Kurt Angle Being A Surprise Entrant In The 'Royal Rumble' Match

 Angle, who turned 48 last month, has been talking about retiring from in-ring competition for about the last four years now.
 So if he does return to the ring, it’ll be for select shows, because his body wouldn’t be able to hold up if he signed a full-time deal with WWE.

-In recent years, Angle has made several attempts to come back to WWE, but his attempts have fallen on def ears.
-For a long time, Vince McMahon was against bringing Angle back to the company because of his well-know issues with addiction.
+In recent years, Angle has made several attempts to come back to WWE, but his attempts have fallen on deaf ears.
+For a long time, Vince McMahon was against bringing Angle back to the company because of his well-known issues with addiction.
 Long story short, he didn’t want another wrestler dying on his watch.
 So, for that reason and that reason alone, WWE decided to steer clear of Angle whenever he was a free agent.

 Back in January of last year, Angle finished up with TNA/Impact Wrestling, which is where he spent the majority of the last 10 years.
 He then took a year off from wrestling, although he did have a few matches for random independent promotions.
 As of this writing, he’s scheduled to wrestle Alberto Del Rio in a few weeks, so he’s clearly still capable of wrestling.
 But, the question is, will he be able to pass WWE’s physical exam?
 If he’s not, then he won’t be allowed to wrestle again with WWE, no matter how big his return match would be.